Deepbluewarn/twitch_badge_collector/README.md

 See [Docs](https://tbc.bluewarn.dev/) for more details!

-## *1.4.0 Changelog*
+## *1.4.5 Changelog*
-    > 2022-03-10
+    > 2022-03-29
-    Renewal Filter Setting page.
+    - Fixed a bug where chat window size (ratio) was applied to chat windows in all browsers at once.
-    Copied chat window changed to an iframe for compatibility with FFZ extension.
+    - Fixed a bug where additional filters could not be added due to insufficient storage capacity.